garylirocks/quickrefs/azure-active-directory.markdown

   - Most basic and least-effort solution in hybrid scenario
   - Allows on-prem user to auth against Azure AD for cloud applications
   - On-prem AD stores user password as a hash, AD Connect retrieves the hash and hashes that hash, sends the second hash to Azure AD
-  - Password hash is synced every 2 minutes
+    - Password hash is synced every 2 minutes, more frequent than other AD objects
+    - You can set up a selective password hash sync
   - Hight availability: you should deploy a second Azure AD Connect server in standby mode
   - On-prem account state changes are NOT synced to AAD immediately, you might want to trigger a new synchronization cycle after bulk update on-prem.
-  - Even if you are using another auth method, this should be enabled as a back-up for
+  - Even if you are using another auth method, you should still **enable "Password synchronization" feature**, this helps as a back-up for
     - High availability and disaster recovery
     - On-prem outage survival
     - Identity protection: check if the password is leaked